FlugfelagidBailAir/TicTacToe/docs/DevelopmentManual.md

 ## Other dependencies
 * Access to the github repository

+Here is a step-by-step instructions to build the project on a fresh machine.
 ## How to build the project on a fresh machine
 1. Clone the repository
 	1. Open a terminal